 - You have a Master’s degree in Biochemistry, Biology, Bioinformatics, Molecular Genetics, or related life sciences.

-Application: If you are interested in this project please send your full application within one PDF file.
+If you are interested in this project, please send your full application within one PDF file.
 This should include:

-- Cover letter outlining (i) how you meet the requirements for the position, (ii) which techniques/methods you would like to be involved in, (iii) relevant details of your past research projects, and (iv) an explanation of how your previous experience lends itself to this PhD research project. (~750-1000 words).
+- Cover letter outlining (i) how you meet the requirements for the position, (ii) relevant details of your past research projects, and (iii) an explanation of how your previous experience lends itself to this PhD research project. (~750-1000 words).

 - Curriculum vitae